Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

     -  NE hillside area (done)
     -  Near clutha river (done)
     -  I think I need some more pilot points
-    -  Near pt 402 on camp hill moraine (move mangawera south?) () and another in the moraine (to interpolate with other river group
+    -  Near pt 402 on camp hill moraine (move Maungawera south?) () and another in the moraine (to interpolate with other river group
     -  To stop dry cells south of camp hill moraine
     -  Significant number in the hillslope area just off the bounds to allow conductivity to fall there if needed for stability.
 And to manage the change in geologic setting near hillslope
     -  Adjust some locations based on the new pilot point locations
-    -  New rivergroup south of mangawera valley entrance to allow for the difference between the two settings
+    -  New rivergroup south of Maungawera valley entrance to allow for the difference between the two settings
     -  Additional point in the middle of the terrace to manage near hillside environment.
     -  Try lowering hillside conductance → set to 100 vs 1000 for
-       hawea/clutha, which means much of the peak flow does does not make it into the model.
+       Hawea/Clutha, which means much of the peak flow does does not make it into the model.

 #.
 Structure_v11